Nuts And Bolts of 3D Printing

 I was eager to start my internship at Vimarc this summer, but I waited a week because Xavier University’s Innovation Center accepted me to participate in a weeklong 3D printing course called the University of the Future Design Challenge.
 As an art student, I am always eager to learn new forms of art, so I was beyond excited.

 The 3D printing industry is quickly growing, and as more people are educated on the endless possibilities that 3D printing offers, more industries are looking for ways to incorporate the new technology into their businesses.
-Just to list a few of the amazing things created by 3D printing so far: bridges, clothing, instruments, body prosthetics, and even a 3D printer.
+Just to list a few of the amazing things created by 3D printing so far: bridges, clothing, instruments, body prosthetics, and even another 3D printer.

 Yes, a 3D printer can even print out one of its own kind.
 A company has created a printer and programmed it to print out the separate pieces so that you can put them together.
 Might as well get yourself an early Christmas gift and then print out 3D printers for your friends and family.

 However, you may want to learn about some of the individual parts on the printer before you start to print them out.
 The first program course I took was an introduction to 3D printers.
 The Innovation Lab at Xavier University is equipped with MakerBots, so I got an up- and-close look at the printers.